yanicklandry/spree_restriction/README.md

     gem 'spree_restriction', :git => "git://github.com/yanicklandry/spree_restriction.git"

-And then do a bundle install :
+And then execute the following commands at the root of your application :

-    bundle
+    bundle # to update the installed gems rake railties:install:migrations # to install the extension's migrations into your application rake db:migrate # to run the migrations

 Usage
 =====